hodefoting/mrl/README.md

 Each of the executables can be run stand-alone, or under mrg, the mrg-text-editor is used by mrg-files for showing and editing text-files.

-mrg-shell - a graphical multi-tasking shell mrg-files - a filesystem browser; using child processes for viewing files mrg-text-editor    - a minimal text editor; used by mrg-files mrg-lyd-synth      - piano with realtime synth with editable code mrg-game-flipgame  - the game often known as reversi or othello mrg-game-paddlewar - basic two player touch implementation of pong
+The image viewer should be able to show lua applications written for zn, as the live things they are, when a given extension is used.
+For thumbnailing purposes, running the application headlessly for 10seconds and snapshotting if it keeps changing/busy also seems reasonable. mrl-shell - a graphical multi-tasking shell mrl-view - a filesystem browser; using child processes for viewing files mrl-text-editor    - a minimal text editor; used by mrg-files mrl-lyd-synth      - piano with realtime synth with editable code mrl-flipgame  - the game often known as reversi or othello mrl-game-paddlewar - basic two player touch implementation of pong

 mrg.lua - the luajit ffi binding for microraptor gui cairo_h.lua cairo.lua - cairo binding to be used along with the microraptor binding